IgorSoaresss/IgorSoaresss/README.md

 - ⚡ Fun fact: I'm allergic to bananas!
 Can you believe it?

-Thats all about me for now.
+That's all about me for now.